 - 4 oz mascarpone chilled

 - sprinkles optional

 - Large flaked unsweetened coconut roughly broken up

 - Hemp seeds

 - Preheat the oven to 350°F. Line a muffin tin with liners.

 - Prepare the dry ingredients.
 In a small bowl, whisk together all of the dry ingredients.
 Set aside.

 - Prepare the wet ingredients.
 In a high-powered blender or food processor, add the carrots and ginger.
 Blend on medium-low until shredded.
-In a medium bowl, whisk together the carrot mixture and all of the remaining wet ingredients until well combined.
+In a medium bowl, whisk together the carrot mixture and sugar, olive oil, eggs, heavy cream and vanilla until well combined.
 Pour the dry ingredients into the wet ingredients.
 Fold together until just combined.

 - Using a 4 tablespoon-sized spring-release Scoop (2-ounce scoop/#16 scoop), scoop the batter evenly into the lined tin, filling a little less than two-thirds full.
 Bake for about 22 minutes or until a light press in the middle bounces back.
 Let cool in the pan for 1 minute before transferring to a cooling rack to cool completely before icing, about 30 minutes.